Michael2MacDonald/Michael2MacDonald/README.md

 ### Projects:
-I am currently working on a project I started called OSAB which stands for Open Source Autonomous Boat.
-As the name might suggest, I am developing an open source, autonomous, 3D printed boat.
-The goal is to develop a vessel that is capable of operating autonomously in the ocean for weeks or months at a time while collecting data for research and conservation efforts.
-I hope that this project leads to more accessible ocean and atmosphere research for hobbyists, scientists, and students alike.
+I am currently working on a project I started called OSAB (Open Source Autonomous Boat) which is developing open-source, autonomous vessels for science research, environmental activism, and law enforcement.
+We are designing several vessels to serve as platforms for missions, each designed to be modular and configurable to achieve a wide range of mission objectives at the lowest cost possible.
+Currently, we have plans for three different vessel designs: a long-endurance ocean-going vessel, a smaller machine vision equipt vessel for short missions in areas with heavy traffic, and a medium-sized long-range vessel for coastal missions and missions in rivers and lakes.
+We are also developing sets of standards based on both existing standards and protocols as well as new ones, to enable modularity and configurability across different autonomous platforms.
+The goal is to increase access to low-cost autonomous aquatic vessels for researchers, scientists, hobbyists, and institutions.
 You can find the project github [here](https://github.com/Open-Source-Autonomous-Boat/) and you can learn more on our [website](https://osab.xyz/)!